pirogronian/LoveAudioTester/README.md

 <h1>FAQ</h1>
 Q: How to install it?

 A: For now only by download or clone the repository.
 See below, why.
+If you are infamiliar with git, I suggest following console command: `git clone --recurse-submodules https://github.com/pirogronian/LoveAudioTester LoveAudioTester`.
+Then `cd LoveAudioTester` and `love .`.

 Q: Why I got error message "File with path \< path \> is inaccessable"?